SELECT_INTO(7) - man - phpMan

 The SQL standard uses SELECT INTO to represent selecting values into scalar variables of a

-(see Chapter 35) and PL/pgSQL (see Chapter 42).
-The PostgreSQL usage of SELECT INTO to
+Chapter 36) and PL/pgSQL (see Chapter 43).
+The PostgreSQL usage of SELECT INTO to represent

-represent table creation is historical.
-It is best to use CREATE TABLE AS for this purpose
+considerations, it is best to use CREATE TABLE AS for this purpose in new code.

 SEE ALSO